topher-lo/PyShopper/README.md

 ## Project Status
 This mini-project is still in active development.
 The code is currently NOT usable.
 The Shopper model has been specified, but I have yet to test against any dataset.

+## To Do
+- Implement baseline Shopper without seasonality effects (Expected completion: 2/7/2021)
+- Run baseline Shopper with MCMC sampling on simulated data
+- Implement variational inference for Shopper using PyMC3's ADVI API
+- Run baseline Shopper with ADVI on simulated data

 ## Background
 The goals of this mini-project were to:
 - Push the boundaries of my understanding of PyMC3